ckan/ckanext-scheming/README.md

 ### `preset`

 A `preset` specifies a set of default values for other field keys.
 They allow reuse of definitions for validation and snippets for common field types.

+>[!TIP]
+> Presets can be used for all schemas: **datasets, groups, and organizations.**

 This extension includes the following presets in [presets.json](ckanext/scheming/presets.json):